 Located at Frehlick Hall in the Woodlawn Regional Park, the Souris Valley Theatre is a non-profit professional live theatre.
 Our season runs during the summer months, and consists of 2 main stage productions.
 We also host many other events which may include concerts, Fringe shows, children’s theatre and other unique events.

-Along with producing a dynamic theatre season we also host summer theatre camps for children ages 6 to 18.
+Along with producing a dynamic theatre season we also host summer theatre camps for children ages 6 and up.

 The Souris Valley Theatre began our story in 1989, when a group of interested citizens decided to form a Tourism Committee to promote the city.
 City Council approved and appointed the committee officially in 1989.
 At that Tourism Saskatchewan suggested the committee find a way to encourage overnight visits as money was then spent on hotels, restaurants and shopping.
 Later that summer, the Souris Valley Theatre was established.

 The City of Estevan provided a $2000 prize for a playwright who wrote the best script for a play based on Estevan's rum running history.
 Dr. Ron Mavor, Head of the Drama Department at the University of Saskatchewan agreed to judge the entries.
 He chose The Volstead Blues by Billy Morton.
 He then offered to have his senior students produce it for their spring tour.
 They would then perform in Estevan for the theatre.

 The next year the theatre was able to add a second production with the fortunate find of Ron Ror, a recently retired director/producer for CBC Television in Toronto.